RobTillaart/palindrome/README.md

 The examples show the basic working of the functions.

+## Questions

+- is an empty string a palindrome?

 ## Future

 - update documentation
 - improve algorithms
 - investigate Print interface?
 - investigate palindrome for numbers - radix 2..16 (36?)
+- investigate case (in)sensitive flag?
+- robustness
+  - NULL pointer